LejoFlores/Earth-and-Environmental-Systems-Modeling/mod03/README.md

-# mod03: 1-D Diffusion Problems
+# Module 03 Code: 1-D Diffusion Problems

+## Content

 In this folder you will find the following Jupyter notebooks for review simulation of 1-D diffusive problems using: